 One main aspect companies look for in an ERP system is its user friendliness.
 If people who are not well versed in IT knowledge have difficulty adapting to a system, then that software is not well designed to fit the masses.
 ERP software should be simplifying complicated work allowing users to improve productivity.
 Once such example is the bar-code scanner, allowing users to scan complicated work order on their traveler card.

-The points stated are common feedbacks and concerns by our customers and these are not difficult to overcome.
+These points stated above are common feedbacks and concerns by our customers and these are not difficult to overcome.
 With proper training, it will raise the productivity of the company.
-To find out more on our ERP Singapore Software and whether if your company’s challenges can be overcome with an ERP, feel free to email us at firstname.lastname@example.org OR fill up our “Request For Demo” form and our Consultants will attend to you asap.
+To find out more on our ERP Software Singapore and whether if your company’s challenges can be overcome with an ERP System, feel free to email us at firstname.lastname@example.org OR fill up our “Request a Free Demo” form and our Consultants will attend to you asap.